First Astrometric Limits on Binary Planets and Exomoons orbiting $\beta$ Pictoris b: Analysis

 \subsection{Two Planet Model and Likelihood Function}

 To fit the SPHERE and GRAVITY data, we constructed a model capable of accurately predicting the positions of \(\beta\) Pic b and c over time.
-To create this initial two-planet model, we adapted code from the \texttt{Orbitize!} Python package \citep{Blunt2020AJ} to simultaneously calculate the right ascension (RA) and declination (DEC) offsets of both planets with respect to the star.
-The model also accounts for the astrometric perturbation on \(\beta\) Pic b caused by its inner companion, \(\beta\) Pic c, following the methodology of \citet{Blunt2020AJ}.
+To create this initial two-planet model, we adapted code from the \texttt{Orbitize!} Python package \citep{Blunt2020AJ, blunt2024orbitizev3orbitfitting} to simultaneously calculate the right ascension (RA) and declination (DEC) offsets of both planets with respect to the star.
+The model also accounts for the astrometric perturbation on \(\beta\) Pic b caused by its inner companion, \(\beta\) Pic c, following the framework of \citet{lacour2021}.

 We constructed a log likelihood function to compare the archival data (see Section \ref{observationsanalysis}) with this model.
 Maximizing the log likelihood (\(\ln{\mathcal{L}}\)) determines the best-fit orbital parameters for \(\beta\) Pic b and c, and exploring the parameter space constrains the plausible parameter space for any orbiting exomoon.
-We found that the uncertainties on the GRAVITY observations appeared to be slightly underestimated, so we incorporated a multiplicative ``jitter'' term to allow our fit to adjust the GRAVITY uncertainties such that:
+We allowed for the possibility that the uncertainties on the GRAVITY observations may be underestimated by incorporating a multiplicative ``jitter'' term, enabling the fit to adjust the GRAVITY uncertainties such that:

 where $j$ is the multiplicative jitter factor, and $\sigma$ represents uncertainties in either RA, or DEC for either planet b (\(\beta\) Pic b) or planet c (\(\beta\) Pic c).

 The log likelihood consists of three components: the contributions from observations of \(\beta\) Pic b and c ($\ln\mathcal{L}_b$ and $\ln\mathcal{L}_c$), and Gaussian priors on various parameters, including the parallax and the masses and eccentricities of the planets.
 The final form of \(\ln{\mathcal{L}}\) is expressed as: